KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-That’s it!
-Flappy bird now collides with pipes, dies, and enters the “game over” state.
-Afterwards, by pressing jump button, all the dynamic entities and logic systems are destroyed, then reinitialized.
+Flappy Bird now collides with pipes, dies, and enters the “game over” state.
+Afterwards, by pressing the jump button, all the dynamic entities and logic systems are destroyed, then reinitialized.

-Step 7 is complete, here is the full code.
+Here is the full code up to this point in the tutorial.

 ```
 #include <random>